Leesa provided a free mattress, pillows, and blanket for me to review. All opinions are my own.

 - 2" of memory foam for pressure relief and body contouring

 - 6" of base foam

 When it comes to how this combo feels from a soft/firm standpoint, I'll say that it's really neither.
 The best way that I can describe it is that it's soft enough to feel really comfortable but firm enough to where you aren't sinking into it.

 But if you forced me to choose one or the other, I'd say that it feels slightly (maybe 5%) more firm than it does soft.
 However, for my tastes, it does not need an extra foam pad that I noticed was fairly common among other direct to consumer mattress companies.

 It's definitely minimal and way less than a spring mattress, but still there.
 We didn't do anything crazy to test it out, other than me doing a couple of jumps onto the bed and asking my wife if she felt it.

-She could, but I doubt many of you take a running jump on to your bed every night haha.
-No judging if you do though. 🙂
+She could, but I doubt many of you take a running jump on to your bed every night.
+No judging if you do though!

-I wasn’t super concerned about falling off the bed or anything like that, and so far I would say that the edge is fine on this mattress.
-They aren’t as defined and sturdy as our old spring mattress, but with the king sized bed I don’t come anywhere near the edge anyways.
+I wasn't super concerned about falling off the bed or anything like that, and so far I would say that the edge is fine on this mattress.
+They aren't as defined and sturdy as our old spring mattress, but with a king sized bed I don't come anywhere near the edge anyway.